-Reputational risk strikes without warning.
-It shifts your corporate landscape, impacts revenue and sparks chaos.
-Unfortunately, it’s often neglected or confused with other types of corporate risk.
-Let’s look at how they all relate to one another:
+Unfortunately, reputational risk is often neglected or confused with other types of corporate risk.
+Let’s look at how they all relate to one another.

 Types and causes of reputational risk

-There are numerous types of risk to guard against, including outside adverse events, workplace practices, data retention failures, product recalls and bad financial statements.
+There are numerous types of risk to guard against, including outside adverse events, workplace practices, data retention failures, product recalls, bad financial statements, and CEO reputation issues.
 Let’s dive into the scenarios that pose the greatest threat.

 Company leaders aren’t the sole source of reputational risk; any of your employees could spark public outrage.
 Imagine the consequences in each of the following scenarios: